Albuquerque

 Red or Green Chiles?
 Albuquerque’s Most Pressing Foodie Question

-Green chile? red chile?
+Green chile?
+Red chile?
 You must pick a side in the great chile debate before you hit the ABQ food scene.
 (Photo: Alamy)

 You’re packed and have all your electronics and their charging cords.
 You’ve triple-checked your wallet.
 But before you take off on your trip to Albuquerque, there’s just one more thing to think about.

 Red or green?
 It’s the question on everyone’s lips at almost any restaurant when you order your Mexican eats in Albuquerque.
 It’s a query so common it’s been designated the official state question.
 Red or green what, you ask?
 Chiles.
-All day, everyday.
 Not sure what your chile profile is, or what that even means?
 We can help with that pivotal question.

 A Chile by Any Other Name